fazilsourcecode/Money_Trace/README.md

 ## 🆚 Why this isn't a clone of Razorpay's Agent Studio

-Razorpay's own **Agent Studio** and **Agentic Payments** platform (launched March–June 2026, built on Anthropic's Claude Agent SDK) already ship production agents for reconciliation, dispute response, cashflow forecasting, and conversational checkout.
-We built MoneyTrace *knowing that* — the goal wasn't to out-build a production fintech platform in a buildathon, it was to demonstrate the **specific mechanic** we think matters most and isn't the headline of their launch:

 | | Razorpay Agent Studio (production) | MoneyTrace (this demo) |
 |---|---|---|